How to optimise Google’s Core Web Vitals for fastest WordPress Page Load Speed

 Google’s core web vitals performance / page load speed optimisation is of many SEO factors that affect ranking performance on all websites, including WordPress.
 How to speed up WordPress website page load times became an important issue when Google incorporated this aspect into ranking algorithms.
 Google made it clear years ago what they thought;

-Google said “The web should be fast” and from May 2021, Core Web Vitals scores will become a ranking factor.
+Google said “The web should be fast” and in

 When Google states new positions, if behooves us to listen… Like them or hate them, they have been consistent and public comments on future trends and their recommendations should be listened to closely.
 A couple of years of forewarning has presaged;